open-policy-agent/eopa/docs/enterprise-opa/how-to/install/kubernetes.md

 ---
-title: How to deploy Enterprise OPA on Kubernetes
+title: How to deploy EOPA on Kubernetes
 sidebar_label: Deploy on Kubernetes
 sidebar_position: 2
 ---

 # Deploy on Kubernetes

-This guide gives an outline of how to deploy Enterprise OPA in Kubernetes.
+This guide gives an outline of how to deploy EOPA in Kubernetes.
 There are a number of adjustments you may wish to consider for your own deployment:

-- Setting memory and CPU requests for the Enterprise OPA container.
+- Setting memory and CPU requests for the EOPA container.
 These values will depend on your data and throughput requirements.
 - Adjustments to the example configuration file included here as a secret to load bundles over the Bundle Service API.
-- Creating an Ingress resource to expose the Enterprise OPA API.
+- Creating an Ingress resource to expose the EOPA API.
-- Deploying `kube-mgmt` to load Kubernetes data or policies in `ConfigMap` resources into Enterprise OPA.
+- Deploying `kube-mgmt` to load Kubernetes data or policies in `ConfigMap` resources into EOPA.

 ## 1. Create a namespace